Hpauric/hpauric.github.io/_posts/2019-01-19-How-To-Import-JSON-To-SQL-Server.md

 SELECT @JSON AS 'JSON Text'
 ```

-In this example, the JSON is:
+In this example, the JSON is from an API call for a set of land parcels from a virtual reality platform[^fn2] (to make things interesting &#x1f995;):

 ```javascript
 {